-Pfizer-sponsored clinical research in patients must be relevant to the host country's health needs.
-In order to conduct clinical research in patients in a particular country, the intention and potential to benefit that country's population must be justified.
+Pfizer-sponsored clinical research in participants must be relevant to the host country's health needs.
+In order to conduct clinical research in participants in a particular country, the intention and potential to benefit that country's population must be justified.

-Clinical studies in patients are only placed in countries where:
+Clinical studies in participants are only placed in countries where:

 - The investigational product is already approved for the indication under study and it is available or there is intent to make it so (e.g., phase 4 studies); or

 - Pfizer intends, at the time of study initiation, to obtain approval for and make the investigational product available, if it is proven to be safe and effective (e.g., phase 2 & 3 studies); or

 - The product is already approved and available in that country for an alternate indication and/or population from that in the proposed study, and there is intent to obtain approval for the new indication or to update the country labelling documents with the results of the study (e.g., Phase 3b or pediatric studies).